DUI Defense: Forced Blood Draws in California DUI Cases

 April 19, 2013

-forced Blood DrawsTo defend a DUI case in Los Angeles, a DUI defense attorney will often use a “search and seizure” motion to get a dismissal.
-A Judge can dismiss a case if the DUI police does something improper, such as pull over a person suspected of a DUI without a reason or take blood to analyze for alcohol without permission.
-Because sometimes blood tests done by police in DUI cases are illegal, dismissing your DUI can can be possible.
-Here we discuss 1 case that is based on consesual blood draw and was used to prosecuted a DUI case in Southern California.
+To defend a DUI case in Los Angeles, a DUI defense attorney will often use a “search and seizure” motion to get a dismissal.
+A Judge can dismiss a case if the DUI police do something improper, such as pull over a person suspected of a DUI without a reason or take blood to analyze for alcohol without permission.
+Because sometimes blood tests done by police in DUI cases are illegal, dismissing your DUI can be possible.
+Here we discuss 1 case that is based on a consensual blood draw and was used to prosecute a DUI in California.

 SUPREME COURT DUI CASE “MISSOURI V. MCNEELY” ON FORCED BLOOD DRAWS

-The Supreme Court of the United States decided on April 17, 2013 that the blood alcohol results from a defendant arrested for a DUI are properly suppressed when the blood is obtained without a warrant or consent and the only reason for not obtaining a warrant was police officer’s concern that evidence of alcohol intoxication would dissipate by the delay caused in obtaining the warrant.
+The Supreme Court of the United States decided on April 17, 2013, that the blood alcohol results from a defendant arrested for a DUI are properly suppressed when the blood is obtained without a warrant or consent and the only reason for not obtaining a warrant was police officer’s concern that evidence of alcohol intoxication would dissipate by the delay caused in obtaining the warrant.
 The court rejected a “per se” rule that would permit police officers after a DUI arrest to force blood from a suspect because of a natural dissipation of alcohol.

 Factually, McNeely is simple.
-He was arrested for a driving while intoxicated after being pulled over for speeding and crossing a centerline.
-He refused to submit to a chemical test, causing the arresting officer to forcefully draw McNeely’s blood and obtaining a BAC result of .15 percent.
+He was arrested for driving while intoxicated after being pulled over for speeding and crossing a centerline.
+He refused to submit to a chemical test, causing the arresting officer to forcefully draw McNeely’s blood and obtain a BAC result of .15 percent.
 The arresting officer never bothered to obtain a warrant.

-Sonia Sotomayor concluded in the majority opinion that in a “drunk-driving investigation, the natural dissipation of alcohol in the bloodstream does not constitute an exigency in every case sufficient to justify conducting a blood test without a warrant”.
-The opinion can be found here .
-The true value of McNeely is it limit on Schmerber, a 1966 decisionto cases where the reasons for a delay in obtaining a warrant for a “blood draw” is not simply blood dissipation over time.
+The true value of McNeely is in its limit on Schmerber, a 1966 decisionto cases where the reasons for a delay in obtaining a warrant for a “blood draw” is not simply blood dissipation over time.
 In Schmerber, there was an accident that cause the police officer who investigated the collision to spend time transporting Schmerber to the hospital and investigating the accident.
 In McNeely, there was no accident and the police officer was not delayed “investigating the accident” or “transporting the injuries suspect” to the hospital – thus, the court concluded, the officer was not delayed by anything else and could have applied for a warrant.

-Amazingly, even Scalia agreed with the majority that the “State” arguments are unpersuasive in part because current technology allows and various State jurisdiction permit application for a warrant without the officer having to go anywhere.
+Amazingly, even Justice Scalia agreed with the majority that the “State” arguments are unpersuasive in part because current technology allows various State jurisdiction permit applications for a warrant without the officer having to go anywhere.
 For example, California Penal Code Section 1526(b) permits application for a warrant by telephone and facsimile or by telephone and email – permitting an officer to obtain a warrant relatively quickly.
 Moreover, for DUI investigations, some jurisdictions use pre-printed forms – further allowing streamlining the warrant process.

 Los Angeles DUI Attorney

-For a free consultation about your Los Angeles Drunk Driving case please contact our office at (818) 921 7744 .
+For a free consultation about your Los Angeles Drunk Driving case please contact our office at (818) 921 7744.
 Bear in mind that the right to have a DMV hearing expires 10 days after the arrest.
 Los Angeles DUI lawyer can help you win your case.
 We do hope we get the chance to show you how aggressively we can fight for you.

 1